 The above charming Victorian is #6 on the tour, named Queen of the May because that was the month construction was completed... and it is obvious what a queenly residence it is.
 This design is by Archimedes Russell, a professor of architecture at Syracuse University who has much of his work listed on the National Register of Historic Places.

 This house displays the era's extravagant details and strong coloring.
 After WWI such statements fell out of favor, and one after another, these stunning "painted ladies" were garbed in more modern colors.
 It is wonderful to see so many of them being returned to their origins.
 (Elm Street is a particulary good area to see many stunning homes which are not listed in the tour brochure.)

-The Wead Library (#6 on the tour) was built in 1933.
-It is now still part of the Malone Central School District.
+The Wead Library (another stop on the tour) was built in 1933.
+It is now part of the Malone Central School District.
 The original building and site were donated by Mary Kasson Wead in memory of her husband, a prominent businessman named Samuel Wead.

 Such was the enthusiasm for literacy that the old building, at 12 Elm Street, became inadequate.
 Frederick Wead, a Wead family descendant who was also a Boston architect, designed the new building.
 That is Crippen stone, from the town of Burke, on its exterior.
 The books were carried from the old location to the new library by a large force of local volunteers.
 The original building, #12 on the tour, now houses the village offices.

 St. Mark's Episcopal Church (#9 on the tour) was constructed in 1884, to replace the 1846 church building.
 Note the prominent rose window in the main building, and more Crippen stone on the exteriors.
 The parsonage, at left, is a delightful, scaled-down, copy of the church's architecture.